 It doesn’t take long for me to want to make a few tweaks or adjustments in a room once I’ve “finished it,” and when it comes to a bedroom, getting a new bed frame every few years can get expensive.
 So it’s usually a much better idea to switch out some pillows or a duvet instead!
 Now I don’t know about you, but I tend to find that I like a lot more sheet options/patterns then I do duvet covers.
 So it occurred to me that it’s probably pretty easy to make a duvet cover out of a few flat sheets that you like, and it turns out that it is!

--2 flat sheets that are at least 1″ larger than your comforter dimensions (either the same pattern or 2 different ones) I used the flat sheet from this set)
+-2 flat sheets that are at least 1″ larger than your comforter dimensions (either the same pattern or 2 different ones)

 -straight pins and fabric scissors